The Most Popular Touristic Places To Visit In Istanbul

 Ulus Park, which has one of the most beautiful views of Istanbul, is located in a place where you can look at the Bosphorus from the top.
 The most important reason why Ulus Park is so popular? its view of Bosphorus.
 In addition, the fact that it is in the green trees increases its charm.

-If you have the chance to visit Ulus Park which is very crowded on Sundays, we recommend you to go on weekdays.
+If you have the chance to visit Ulus Park which is very crowded on Sundays, we recommend you go on weekdays.
 If you want to have a nice and comfortable time with your child, Ulus Park should be among the places you prefer.
-You can enjoy the scenery in Ulus Park, have a nice meal with your child in the cafe in the park and it is a nice park to enjoy the fresh air of the landscape.
+You can enjoy the scenery in Ulus Park, and have a nice meal with your child in the cafe in the park it is a nice park to enjoy the fresh air of the landscape.

 Ataturk Arboretum is a special place like the tranquil secret garden of Istanbul.
 It is a tree museum where you can stand alone with nature and see every shade of green and feel the peace among the sounds of birds.
-Go to the arboretum you know from the photos, skip to breathe the air.
+Go to the arboretum you know from the photos, and skip to breathe the air.
 Whether it's a spring season, rain, fog, and snowy winter or autumn with yellow colors, this is a beauty that can be enjoyed in four seasons.
 Ataturk Arboretum is located on the Kemerburgaz-Bahçeköy road in Sarıyer, İstanbul.

 Arboretum, pond and walking paths, fresh air, lush vegetation with a place that radiates peace.
-There are two ponds and swans and ducks floating in the ponds.
+There are two ponds and swans and ducks float in the ponds.
 You may even see squirrels if you're lucky.
 Those living in Istanbul should be happy to have such a natural habitat.
 It's like an enormous studio right by the city for nature lovers

 Yıldız Park, also known as Yıldız Grove, is a historical İstanbul park located in Besiktas.
 The park, which includes the Malta and Tent kiosks, is the largest grove in the city with an area of approximately 46 hectares.